isaacullah/isaacullah.github.io/_posts/2016-02-12-List-of-FOSS-tools-for-academics.md

 #### Word Processing
 - [LibreOffice Writer](www.libreoffice.org) - Part of the LibreOffice suite.
 Fully functional replacement for MSWord, including Zotero bibliographic manager integration.
 [Linux, Mac, Windows]
 - [AbiWord](www.abiword.org) - Lighter, but still functional.
 No Zotero integration.
 [Linux, Windows]
+- [LaTex](https://www.latex-project.org/) - A sort of markdown language for word-processing.
+Very powerful control of the formatting of your output document, but more intense to set up than a standard Word Processor.
+[Linux, Mac, Windows]
+- [Lyx](https://www.lyx.org/) - A gui for LaTex, which might make it easier for you to use it.
+Helpful especially if you are a non-LaTex user trying to collaborate with a LaTex afficiando.
+[Linux, Mac, Windows]

 #### Bibliographic Manager
 - [Zotero](www.zotero.org) - Integrates into Firefox, Chrome/Chromium, LibreOffice, and MSWord.
+Seamless integration with Google Scholar.
+VERY highly recommended.
+[Linux, Mac, Windows]
+- [BibTex](http://www.bibtex.org/) - If you use LaTex, you are likely using BibTex for your citation managment.
+Same idea as LaTex: a sort of Markdown for formatting bibliographies.
+[Linux, Mac, Windows]
+- [Docear](http://www.docear.org/) - A great alternative to Zotero, with some in-text support for word processors.
+Best feature is it's integration of a visual "mind-map" organization of citations and documents.
 [Linux, Mac, Windows]

 #### Spreadsheet
 - [LibreOffice Calc](www.libreoffice.org) - Stand in for MSExcel.
 Slick, but limited.
 [Linux, Mac, Windows]